binxio/cfn-certificate-provider/docs/Certificate.md

 You can specify the following properties:

     "DomainName" - to create a certificate for (required).
+    "SubjectAlternativeNames" - additional FQDNs to be included in the Subject Alternative Name extension of the ACM certificate. (optional).
     "ValidationMethod" - to validate the certificate with (required to be DNS).
     "ServiceToken" - pointing to the function implementing this resource (required).
     "Region" - region name where the certificate should be created, e.g. "us-east-1" (optional).